ory/docs/docs/hydra/production.md

 - `/oauth2/sessions/logout`
 - `/userinfo`

-The administrative port should not be exposed to public internet traffic.
+The administrative port shouldn't be exposed to public internet traffic.
 If you want to expose certain endpoints, such as the `/clients` endpoint for OpenID Connect Dynamic Client Registry, you can do so but you need to properly secure these endpoints with an API Gateway or Authorization Proxy.
 Administrative